MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/DNSForServicesPods/README.md

 ## [DNS for Services and Pods](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)

 Kubernetes DNS schedules a DNS `Pod` and `Service`.
-They tell containers to use the DNS `Service`’s IP to resolve DNS names.
+They tell containers to use the DNS `Service`'s IP to resolve DNS names.

 Every `Service` is assigned a DNS name.
 ```